Board of Directors

 Bill is currently Co-Chair of the law firm Mayer Brown's M&A practice in the Americas.
 He concentrates his practice on mergers and acquisitions.
 Bill was recognized by Chambers USA (2010-2016) as one of the top Corporate M&A lawyers in Illinois and by Legal 500 US (2010 and 2012-2015) as one of the leading lawyers for large M&A deals.
 Bill's two daughters attend the Community School.

-Anne has lived in Jackson for 30 years, having been raised in Boston.
-She and her husband, Len Carlman, live in Wilson and have two children, Madeline and Reed, who are 21 and 17 respectively.
-Reed is a senior at Jackson Hole Community School in 2019, and is a freshman at Bowdoin College.
+Anne has lived in Jackson for over 30 years, having been raised in Boston.
+She and her husband, Len Carlman, lawyer and community activist, live in Wilson and have two children, Madeline and Reed, who are 23 and 20 respectively.
+Reed graduated from Jackson Hole Community School in 2019, and is a freshman at Bowdoin College.
 Madeline graduated from Hamilton College in 2019, and is applying to graduate programs.

 Together, Anne and her family are avid cyclists, skiers, hikers, equestrians, and river runners.

 As a seasoned search professional with more than 18 years of experience, Liz has assisted more than 200 searches in higher education, for independent schools, and in the nonprofit sector, identifying and recruiting academic and administrative leaders.

 Prior to joining Storbeck/Pimentel & Associates, Liz served as a consultant in the Education Practice at A.T.
 Kearney.
 Previously, she served as a search coordinator at an international search firm placing senior executives in academic and nonprofit institutions for clients based in North America and abroad.

 Prior to entering the executive search industry, she held a position in the Regulatory Advisory Practice at KPMG Peat Marwick.